Terms of Business

 5.3.
 No Service Specification may be amended, varied, or deferred by the Client except with the agreement in writing of the Company and on terms that the Client shall indemnify the Company in full against all loss (including Consequential Loss), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Company as a result of such amendment, variation, or deferment.

 5.4.
-No Service Specification may be terminated within the Initial Period by the Client except with the agreement in writing of the Company and on terms that the Client shall indemnify the Company in full against all loss (including Consequential Loss), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Company as a result of the termination within the Initial Period.
+In Respect of Retained and Subscription services as specified within the Service Specification, no service may be terminated within the Initial Period by the Client except with the agreement in writing of the Company and on terms that the Client shall indemnify the Company in full against all loss (including Consequential Loss), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Company as a result of the termination within the Initial Period.

 6. Client Obligations